Tees Transporter Bridge

-The Tees Transporter Bridge, also referred to as the Middlesbrough Transporter Bridge, is a bridge straddling the crossing points of the River Tees borders between Port Clarence in County Durham and Middlehaven in North Yorkshire, North East England.
-It is the furthest downstream bridge across the River Tees and the longest remaining transporter in the world.
-The bridge is grade II* listed and its winch house and piers are grade II listed.
+The Tees Transporter Bridge, also referred to as the Middlesbrough Transporter Bridge or, locally, as The Transporter, is a bridge over the River Tees in northern England.
+The northern side is in Port Clarence (Stockton-on-Tees) and the southern side is in Middlesbrough.
+It is grade II* listed and the longest existing transporter in the world.
+Its winch house and piers are grade II listed.